SciRuby/sciruby.com/source/_posts/2017-08-29-gsoc-2017-support-to-import-export-of-more-formats.markdown

 > I come to write about my GSoC project, not to earn praise for it."

-For the uninitiated, Google Summer of Code (GSoC) 2017 is a 3-month program that focuses on inroducing selected student developers to open source software development.
+For the uninitiated, Google Summer of Code (GSoC) 2017 is a 3-month program that focuses on introducing selected student developers to open source software development.
 For more information about GSoC, feel free to click [here](https://summerofcode.withgoogle.com/about/).